p410n3/node-mass-http-error-scan/README.md

 It is a CLI tool so start it with `node index.js` from your favorite console / terminal

-The http_in cookie that ss displayed **if set** is something my company uses for debugging and for our loadbalancer.
+The http_in cookie that is displayed **if set** is something my company uses for debugging and for our loadbalancer.